Thermodynamic topology optimization for hardening materials: Numerical results

 As 3D example, we investigate the boundary value problem given in \figref{fig:pic_3DCantilever_bvp} and denote it as 3D cantilever.
 The corners of one side are fixated and the load is exerted at the bottom of the opposite side.

 All models are discretized by hexahedral finite element meshes with element edge size $e_{\mathrm{size}}$ and linear shape functions.
-The thickness of the quasi\re{-}2D models is discretized by one finite element with size $e_{\mathrm{size}}$.
+The thickness of the quasi-2D models is discretized by one finite element with size $e_{\mathrm{size}}$.

 It is worth mentioning that in contrast to topology optimization of linear elastic materials, our results depend in a non-linear way on the amplitude of load (which might be provided either by external forces or prescribed displacements).
-Here, the load conditions are applied as prescribed displacements $\bfu^{\star}$ \re{where $\bfu^{\star}_{\max}$ is chosen such that} plasticity \re{evolves} during optimization.
+Here, the load conditions are applied as prescribed displacements $\bfu^{\star}$ where $\bfu^{\star}_{\max}$ is chosen such that plastic strains evolves during optimization.

-Our novel surrogate model allows to account for a physically reasonable computation of the plastic strains without repeating the entire loading history for each optimization step which is usually necessary to estimate the sensitivity.
+Our novel surrogate model allows to account for a reasonable computation of the plastic strains without repeating the entire loading history for each optimization step which is usually necessary to estimate the sensitivity.
 Therefore, it is worth mentioning that maximum loading, \ie{}, the loading for which the structure is optimized, can be employed instantaneously.
-This is a remarkable difference to other optimization schemes including plasticity.
-Since the solution of the finite element problem consumes the highest amount of computation time, our novel approach enables us to save numerical costs \re{by reducing the number of necessary FEM simulations per iteration to even one or a few loops.}
+This is a remarkable difference to other optimization schemes including classic plasticity.
+Due to this reason, the number of necessary FEM simulations per iteration can be reduced to even one monolithic simulation which significantly reduces the computation time.

 The density variable can be varied in the interval $\left[\chi_{\min}, 1\right]$ where the minimum value is set to $\chi_{\min} = \num{0.001}$.
 Therefore, the minimal material stiffness is given by $\num{e-9}\times \dsE_0$.
-The regularization parameter is chosen as $\beta = 2 \, e_{\mathrm{size}}^2 \, \si{\square\milli\metre}$ and the viscosity for all simulations is set to $\eta = \SI{15}{\second}$, corresponding to our previous work \cite{jantos2019accurate}.
+The regularization parameter is chosen as $\bar\beta = 2 \, e_{\mathrm{size}}^2 \, \si{\square\milli\metre}$ and the viscosity for all simulations is set to $\bar\eta = \SI{15}{\second}$, corresponding to our previous work \cite{jantos2019accurate}.
 All necessary model and optimization parameters for the different boundary value problems are collected in \tabref{tab:modelParameters}.

-\re{As mentioned,} the stresses lag behind the strains due to the staggered process.
-In order to better approximate physics, we compute \numrange{1}{5} FEM simulations within one optimization iteration and before updating the topology for the next time.
-This additional simulations are denote\re{d} as loops in the following.

 The illustrations of the field data are created with Paraview \cite{Paraview}.
 Even if the models make use of symmetry planes, the results are presented as whole (mirrored) in some instances.
 The resultant structures are obtained by using the isovolume filter for the density variable $\chi$ with the minimum threshold set to \num{0.5}.
 This is the average value of the interval in which $\chi$ has been defined.